Taeseong-Han/ECGNoiseQuantification/README.md

 #### Step 2: Select High-Confidence Clean Segments and Retrain

-Using the model that showed strong sensitivity to static and burst noise (high W₁-distance), extract the top-N% clean segments least likely to be mislabeled:
+Identify top-N% of clean segments with the highest quality (e.g., PSNR) under the model that showed strong sensitivity to static and burst noise (high W₁-distance):

 ```bash
 python -m train.retrain_autoencoder \